gbdev/pandocs/content/SGB_Functions.md

 ### SGB System Clock

-Because the SGB is synchronized to the SNES CPU, the gameboy system clock is directly chained to the SNES system clock.
+Because the SGB is synchronized to the SNES CPU, the Game Boy system clock is directly chained to the SNES system clock.
 In result, the gameboy CPU, video controller, timers, and sound frequencies will be all operated approx 2.4% faster as by normal gameboys.
 Basically, this should be no problem, and the game will just run a little bit faster.
-However sensitive musicians may notice that sound frequencies are a bit too high, programs that support SGB functions may avoid this effect by reducing frequencies of gameboy sounds when having detected SGB hardware.
+However sensitive musicians may notice that sound frequencies are a bit too high, programs that support SGB functions may avoid this effect by reducing frequencies of Game Boy sounds when having detected SGB hardware.
 Also, I think that I\'ve heard that SNES models which use a 50Hz display refresh rate (rather than 60Hz) are resulting in respectively slower SGB/gameboy timings ???